 CO4: To gain the knowledge of polymers, bio-degradable polymers and engineering applications of polymers.

-CO5: Demonstrate and apply basic concepts of nanotechnology and the Principles of corrosion and its prevention.

-CO6: To impart knowledge on the essential aspects of standard analytical techniques for instance of Ultra Violet - Visible Spectroscopy, Infrared Spectroscopy, Gas Chromatography.
+CO5: Demonstrate and apply basic concepts of nanotechnology, corrosion and its prevention.
+To impart knowledge on the essential aspects of standard analytical techniques for Spectroscopy and Chromatography.